094459/newsletter-oss-projects/README.md

 # Demos and Samples

+**2025-bootiful-aws-ai**

+[2025-bootiful-aws-ai](https://aws-oss.beachgeek.co.uk/4aj) is just what you need if you are looking to explore the wonderful world of MCP in Java.
+James and Josh have put together this simple demo that uses the recently GAd Spring Boot AI libraries to make creating MCP clients and servers a breeze.(#208)

 **ai-driven-sql-generation**

 [ai-driven-sql-generation](https://aws-oss.beachgeek.co.uk/3w0) this sample code from AWS Community Builder Hardik Singh Behl uses Amazon Bedrock with Spring AI to convert natural language queries to SQL queries, using Anthropic's Claude 3 Haiku model.(#197)